StepanAvdeyuk/twojokesonecup/README.md

 Changelog:

--Added custom 404 page,
+-Added custom 404 page;
--Added mobile version (not including admin panel), -Fixed bug when you couldn't like posts while searching, -Fixed bug when title 'Nothing was found for your request' stay after searching, -Upgraded loading of new elements on the main page
+-Added mobile version (not including admin panel);
+-Fixed bug when you couldn't like posts while searching;
+-Fixed bug when title 'Nothing was found for your request' stay after searching;
+-Upgraded loading of new elements on the main page;

 # Welcome the first version of twojokesonecup.ru v.1.0.0 (TJOC)